vendablefall/blog.leet.cloud/_posts/2017-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 - NFS-Ganesha-Gluster: 2.4.5-1.el7.x86_64
 - Glusterfs-Ganesha: 3.10.3-1.el7.x86_64

-Starting with two centos7 nodes in the same subnet with a second drive at /dev/sdb (if you dont you may have to adjust my files appropriately)
+Starting with two centos7 nodes in the same subnet with a second drive at /dev/sdb (if you don't you may have to adjust my files appropriately)

 On each node configure your network interface (NiC), and a virtual IP for that interface.
 To configure a virtual IP, create another NiC config file with ":1" appended, as below.